ayooi/zmq-data-streaming/README.md

 * All applications regularly update their registration to the Data Service Locator
 * Data Service Locator removes any endpoints that have not been updated after a predefined timeout period.
 * Any application can query the Data Service Locator for at list of endpoints
-* Any reader application that has queried the DSL for a list of endpoints can regularly query for an up to date list of endpoint

 #### Advantages